 Shining up Gold

 Give gold jewellery a bubble bath by pouring a few drops of mild washing up liquid into a small bowl of sodium-free sparkling water or club soda to loosen dirt and remove debris.
-Put the jewellery into a small tea strainer, and place it in the bowl to soak for about five minutes.
+Put the jewellery into a small tea strainer, and place it in the bowl to soak for about five minutes (or for gold filled jewellery, no more than one minute).
 Swish it around and then take out each piece to go over settings etc. with a soft toothbrush.
 Rinse each piece under running water and dry with a soft cloth.